AAA

 SYMPOSIUM 1 IN UDINE (Udine, September 7-8, 2010)

-2. Dr Michael Kelly (University of Southampton) Towards a pluralist paradigm for language teacher education (Abstract)
+2. Dr Michael Kelly (University of Southampton ) Towards a pluralist paradigm for language teacher education

-7. Dr Tünde Dókus (Corvinus University of Budapest) The Right Balance Integrating ICT into Traditional Teaching (Abstract / Absztrakt)
+7. Dr Tünde Dökus (Corvinus University of Budapest) The Right Balance Integrating ICT into Traditional Teaching

-8. D r Sònia Prats (Universitat Autònoma de Barcelona) Multiculturalism and the Lingua Franca in Language Teaching (FULL PAPER, 8 pp.)
+8. Dr Sònia Prats (Universitat Autònoma de Barcelona) Multiculturalism and the Lingua Franca in Language Teaching

-9. Dr June Eyckmans (Department of Applied Linguistics, Erasmus University College Brussels, Belgium) Innovation in language teacher education: fostering learner autonomy through phrasal awarenes s (FULL PAPER, 9 pp.)
+9. Dr June Eyckmans (Department of Applied Linguistics, Erasmus University College Brussels, Belgium) Innovation in language teacher education: fostering learner autonomy through phrasal awareness

 11. Dr Joseph Sheils (Language Policy Division, Council of Europe) Greetings and invitation